thesmarti/Fake-Roblox-Group-Payout/README.md

 # Fake Roblox Group Funds Payout
 # Update group funds in the userscript
 # Logs in the console
+# Need atleast 1 robux in the group for it to work
 Fake Roblox group payout interface for scammers and youtubers
 <br>
 Updated regularly